samvtran/jetbrains-macos-keybindings-for-all/README.md

 |       EmojiAndSymbols | `Command-Control-Space`             | This is rebound to `Control-Alt-Shift-Space` but [does not function outside macOS](https://github.com/JetBrains/intellij-community/blob/b69a466631b01c408897e1b9f4159f6632470a0b/platform/platform-impl/src/com/intellij/ide/actions/MacEmojiAndSymbolsInputAction.java).
 For Windows, use `Super+;` or `Super+.` to activate the built-in emoji picker. |

 ## FAQ

+### Can I add my own custom shortcuts?

+Yes, choose _Duplicate..._ from the Settings -> Keymap gear menu to create your own keymap based off this keymap.
+Your keymap will inherit all keybindings from this base keymap with your own changes applied on top.
+You can sync this user-defined keymap alongside the macOS For All keymap across all of your machines and IDEs.

 ### Oh no!
 My favorite shortcut changed after an update!
 What do I do?